 Losing large amounts of fluid can be dangerous for your body.
 And you can feel very weak and tired.

 Along with fluid, you also lose important chemicals from the cells of your body.
 These chemicals are called electrolytes.
-They include sodium, potassium, and calcium.
+They include sodium, potassium, calcium magnesium, and phosphate,

 The electrolytes must be in a certain balance for the body to work normally.
 When the electrolytes get out of balance it can be harmful to your kidneys and other organs in your body.